ni/nimble/specs/labels-and-localization/README.md

 Pros:
 - Can configure once for the whole page in one spot, does not need to be per control.
 Much fewer duplicated attributes / slotted elements in the page.
 - Can override for specific elements as needed (by wrapping in `nimble-theme-provider` and `nimble-i18n-*` elements)
-- Can configure to be attribute or slotted on the theme provider.
-But if don't need mixed content then attribute makes sense.
-- User provided control-specific content should still be provided via attributes / slots.
-This is for control provided content (i.e. the table control defines the collapse button, not the user).
 - We can make more granular i18n providers, even down to the level of individual controls, if we're concerned about the number of strings apps would be automatically pulling in.
 (Note that currently we're just planning to have 2 though.)
 - Code outside of Nimble could use the same concept (and derive from our i18n base class).
 If we end up with new controls in Nimble that are mostly specific to specific apps, we can also create new i18n providers for those elements, rather than sticking them all in the `i18n-core` element.